jamesfmackenzie/jamesfmackenzie.github.io/_posts/2018-10-08-ultimate-retropie-setup-guide.md

 ![](/img/posts/filezilla-retropie-roms-folder.png)

 #### Step 2.
-Restart Emulation Station to make ROMs appear
+Restart EmulationStation to make ROMs appear

 How do you make the ROMs and emulators show up?
-Hit the Start Button on your controller and navigate to `Quit > Restart Emulation Station`.
+Hit the Start Button on your controller and navigate to `Quit > Restart EmulationStation`.
 After a brief moment you should see the following:

 ![](/img/posts/emulationstation.jpg)